 Lostwithiel Rat Catchers (PL22): While it's not really a frequent occurrence in Lostwithiel nowadays, householders can still have troubles with rats every now and then.
 Spotting rats in your garden or inside your house isn't a good thing to experience, and will be sufficient to give some householders the shakes.
 Single rats shouldn't cause much of an issue, but of course rats reproduce rapidly and can begin to cause problems as soon as they grow in numbers.

-If you do discover rats in Lostwithiel, the probabilities are that they are going to be brown rats, although there are actually two types of rats at present found in the British Isles; brown (common rats) and black (or ship rats).
-As you might know black rats were responsible for the Great Plague (17th C) during which period they were really widespread.
-Black rats are relatively rare now but in fact neither variety is native to the UK, both of them originally from from Asia.
+If you happen to spot rats in Lostwithiel, the probabilities are that they are going to be common brown rats, even though there are in fact 2 kinds of rats presently found in the UK; brown (common rats) and black (or ship rats).
+As you might be aware ship rats were the cause of the Great Plague (17th C) at which time they were extremely common.
+Black rats are quite rare nowadays and actually neither type is native to Great Britain, both of them originally from from Asia.

 The black rat (Rattus Rattus) at 5 to 7 inches, isn't as big as the brown variety, which attains a length of nearly 9 inches and weighs around half a kilogram.
 Much of the destruction attributable to brown rats is because to keep their teeth from growing too much, they must continuously gnaw on things.
 Their attention is oftentimes focused on stuff made out of wood.